yusufozturk/panther/docs/gitbook/policies/cloud-security-overview.md

 # Background

-To detect misconfigured cloud resources, Panther can scan AWS accounts, model the **Resources** within them, and then use **Policies** to evaluate their desired secure state.
+To detect misconfigured cloud resources Panther scans AWS accounts, models the **Resources** within them, and uses **Policies** to evaluate their desired secure state.

 For example, Panther can be used to detect the following common security issues: